mitsu0921/UCB-ELK-Stack-Project/README.md

 Which URL do you navigate to in order to check that the ELK server is running?
  - http://[your.ELK-VM.External.IP]:5601/app/kibana

+#Kibana Dashboard
 ![Kibana Dashboard](https://github.com/mitsu0921/UCB-ELK-Stack-Project/blob/main/Diagrams/Kibana.png?raw=true)

 ![Kibana Dashboard2](https://github.com/mitsu0921/UCB-ELK-Stack-Project/blob/main/Diagrams/Kibana%202.png?raw=true)

+The commands needed to run the Ansible configuration for the Elk-Server are:

+- ssh azadmin@JumpBox(Public IP)
+- sudo docker container list -a (locate your ansible container)
+- sudo docker start container (name of the container)
+- sudo docker attach container (name of the container)